MikolajKocik/medical-entity-recognition/README.md

 # The project purpose
-The purpose of this project is to analyze and evaluate two different BERT models using NER approach on medical entities, where one of them is an uncased and sthe other one cased.
+The purpose of this project is to analyze and evaluate two different BERT models using NER approach on medical entities, where one of them is uncased and the other one is cased.

 Cased preserve the letter casing.
 Uncased does not do that.